Lanrey/Lanrey.github.io/_posts/2020-10-27-using-the-router-design-pattern-in-nodejs.markdown

  The router pattern approaches this problem by using objects for lookups, think *hashmaps* or *dictionaries* and replaces control flow with datastructures.
 This approach also enables separation of concerns, wrapping business logic (conditions) as routes, then creating a dispatcher function (router).
 Using this approach makes your codebase more functional, improving code readability, and makes your codebase easier to test.

  In this article, we will refactor an existing sample codebase, that is riddled with numerous if-else statements.
-The article would also provide a step-by-step refactor process, and eliminate all if-else statements with object lookups **(router pattern)**.
+The article would also provide a step-by-step refactor process, and eliminate all if-else statements with object lookups **(router pattern)**

 ## Example

  We will be refactoring some code for an order service that changes the state of an order based on different order status events.

  ```